BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 ## Terraform sketch (optional)

 Below is a minimal pattern if you want to add S3 via Terraform.
-This is a sketch; we can add the real code when you’re ready.
+This is a sketch; we can add the real code when you're ready.

 ```hcl
 variable "env" { type = string }